Strict comparison for twisted group C*-algebras: Introduction

 This paper focuses on reduced group \ca{s} $C^*_\red(G)$ and their twisted counterparts $C^*_\red(G,\sigma)$ for non-amenable groups~$G$.
 In the untwisted case, a recent breakthrough in \cite{AmrGaoElaPat24arX:StrCompRedGpCAlgs} shows that a broad class of simple group \ca{s} are \emph{selfless}, and therefore pure and in particular possess strict comparison.
 Specifically, these results apply to reduced group \ca{s} of \emph{selfless} groups with the rapid decay property ---which include all finitely generated, acylindrically hyperbolic groups with trivial finite radical and rapid decay by \cite[Theorem~3.3]{AmrGaoElaPat24arX:StrCompRedGpCAlgs}.
-See also \cite{Vig25arX:StPropHighRankLat}, which proves that cocompact lattices in $\mathrm{PSL}(n, K)$ for $K$ a local field of characteristic zero are selfless.
+See also \cite{Vig25arX:StPropHighRankLat}, which proves that cocompact lattices in $\mathrm{PSL}(n, K)$ for $K$ a local field are selfless, which in characteristic zero combines with results on the rapid decay property \cite{RamRobSte98haagerupinequality,Lafforgue00propertyrd}.

-A recent trend in the theory of twisted group \ca{s} has been to extend structural results from the untwisted to the twisted setting; see \cite{BryKen18ResTwCrProd, AusRau23arX:DetectIdlsRedCrProd, Rau24arX:TwAcylHypGps}.
-When paired with classical decomposition results, these twisted translations not only provide new results in the twisted case, but can also be used to cover more general classes of untwisted reduced group \ca{s}; see, for example, \cite{GerOsi20InvGpCAlgAcylHyperbolic} and \cite{Rau24arX:TwAcylHypGps}.
+A recent trend in the theory of twisted group \ca{s} has been to extend structural results from the untwisted setting to the twisted one; see \cite{BryKen18ResTwCrProd, AusRau26jimj:DetectIdlsRedCrProd, Rau24arX:TwAcylHypGps}.
+When paired with classical decomposition results, these extensions not only provide new results in the twisted case, but can also be used to cover more general classes of untwisted reduced group \ca{s}; see, for example, \cite{GerOsi20InvGpCAlgAcylHyperbolic} and \cite{Rau24arX:TwAcylHypGps}.
 In this note, we continue this line of inquiry by proving that reduced twisted group \ca{s} of selfless groups with rapid decay are also selfless.
 We use this result to show that any reduced twisted group \ca{} over a finitely generated, acylindrically hyperbolic group with rapid decay is pure.
 This is new even in the untwisted setting, since our result removes the assumption of having trivial finite radical from \cite[Theorem~3.3]{AmrGaoElaPat24arX:StrCompRedGpCAlgs} at the expense of passing from selflessness to pureness.
 As observed in \cite[Note after Theorem~B]{AmrGaoElaPat24arX:StrCompRedGpCAlgs}, the assumption of trivial finite radical is in fact necessary for selflessness of a reduced group \ca{}.

 \begin{thmIntro} Let $G$ be a selfless group with rapid decay and let $\sigma\in Z^2(G,\mathbb{T})$.
 Then the twisted reduced group \ca{} $C^*_\red(G,\sigma)$ is selfless. \end{thmIntro}

 As a consequence of \cref{prp:ThmA}, all \ca{s} covered in its statement are simple, separable, unital, and pure (in particular, they have strict comparison), with stable rank one and with a unique tracial state which is also the unique quasitracial state.
 This leads to a computation of the Cuntz semigroup $\Cu(C^*_\red(G,\sigma))$ as $V(C^*_\red(G,\sigma)) \sqcup (0,\infty]$; see \cref{prp:MainCor}.